blackanana/os_final/README.md

 • make clean (You have to add “clean” command into Makefile) <br>
 • make <br>

+# Compile
-# Compile (nachos won’t be able to correctly compile until you finish some functions within.
-Refer to the error messages during compiling)
+(nachos won’t be able to correctly compile until you finish some functions within.
+Refer to the error messages during compiling)<br>
 • cd ~/nachos-master-nachos-4.0-final/nachos-4.0-final/code<br>
 • make clean<br>
 • make<br>

+# Test
-# Test (This is the example for official version of nachos.
-Our project won’t be able to successfully build before implementing some functions!)
+(This is the example for official version of nachos.
+Our project won’t be able to successfully build before implementing some functions!)<br>
 • cd userprog<br>
 • ./nachos -e ../test/test1<br>